Typography

 To support a more contemporary web and print design aesthetics, please adhere to the following font pairings.

-Heading 1 - Source Sans Pro Regular or Semibold
+Heading 1 and Heading 2 - Source Sans Pro Regular or Semibold

 Heading 3 - Source Sans Pro Semibold